countdigi/finance/index-funds.md

 ## Target Date Funds

 Target Date Retirement funds are a "fund-of-funds" generally consisting of:
-- Total US Stock Market
+- Total US Stock Market (e.g. `VTI`)
-- Total International Stock Market
+- Total International Stock Market (e.g. `VXUS`)
-- Total US Bond Market
+- Total US Bond Market (e.g. `BND`)
-- Total International Bond Market
+- Total International Bond Market (e.g. `BNDX`)

 TDFs change their stock-to-bond ratio to a more conservative allocation as the fund approaches the target date of retirement.
-Some may find the funds become too conservative once they are close to their final retirement target.
+Some may find the funds become too conservative once they reach and move past their final retirement target as anything below a `50/50` stock/bond allocation risks not generating adequate return for a long-term retirement.

 Here are the allocations of several Vanguard TDF's to give you an idea of stocks to bonds allocation (as of 2024):
 - `+40y (90/10)` [2065 VLXVX](https://investor.vanguard.com/investment-products/mutual-funds/profile/vlxvx)